iamsayan/advanced-cron-scheduler/README.md

 * Long-running events may temporarily block the event runner
 * High traffic websites may suffer from sequential processing issues that block the event runner

-The WP Cron Action Schedular plugin does alter the way that WordPress core runs cron events using the Action Scheduler Library.
+The Advanced Cron Scheduler for WordPress plugin does alter the way that WordPress core runs cron events using the Action Scheduler Library.

 Action Scheduler is a scalable, traceable job queue for background processing large sets of actions in WordPress.
 It's specially designed to be distributed in WordPress plugins.